C1-SoftwareEngineeringSummit/NewsfeedUI/StepByStepInstructions.md

 }
 ```

 * For each of these categories, we use an `if` statement to make sure the category has at least 1 article.
 If there is at least 1 article, we add a `CategoryRow` to the `List`.
-Otherwise, we don't add anything to the list for the empty category.
+Otherwise, we don't add anything to the `List` for the empty category.
 * The `CategoryRow`s are given a `categoryName` and a list of `articles` to display.
 For instance, the `CategoryRow` for Sports is given the name `"Sports"` and the `newsFeed.sports` articles.
 This uses the `CategoryRow` that we built earlier to display all of the Sports articles in a horizontal `ScrollView`.
 This is the same for the other categories as well.
 * Each `CategoryRow` uses `.listRowInsets(EdgeInsets())`, which sets the edge insets to zero.
 Again, this allows the content to extend to the very edges of the screen.